Overview

 SPOs by the Numbers

-The popularity of thematic bonds (green, social, transition, etc.) is growing rapidly, owing to their ability to pin-point specific sustainability goals.
-Appealing to businesses and governments alike, thematic bonds can raise capital for new and existing projects that contribute to meeting ESG targets.
+Thematic bonds (green, social, transition, etc.) continue to grow, owing to their ability to pin-point specific sustainability goals and raise capital for new and existing projects that contribute to meeting ESG targets.
 Green bond issuances have dominated the sustainable finance space as the world moves towards carbon neutrality.
-However, interest in more flexible bond issuances vis-à-vis KPI-linked instruments (sustainability-linked bonds and loans) is contributing to a more diverse bond market.
+However, interest in more flexible bond issuances via KPI-linked instruments (sustainability-linked bonds and loans) is contributing to a more diverse bond market.

 SPO Market Growth Overview

-In 2021, the highest number of sustainable debt market issuers came from the United States, Spain, France, United Kingdom, and Japan.
-Since then, Sustainalytics has seen continued growth in the U.S., Japan, and the Netherlands, followed by the U.K., Canada, Germany, and France.
-The global momentum of sustainable debt finance has also allowed us to quickly expand into China and India.
+In 2022, the largest issuing countries in the green bond market were the United States, Germany, France, Netherlands, and China.
+Sustainalytics has seen continual growth in the U.S., Japan, and the Netherlands, followed by the U.K., Canada, Germany, and France.

 Regional Breakdown